 - Visit Zagreb, Croatia – the hidden gem of Europe

 - 8 Zagreb museums you can’t miss

 - Photo walk through street art Zagreb

 Plitvice Lakes, Croatia

-One of Croatia’s most precious jewels lies less than 2-hour drive from Zagreb.
+One of Croatia’s most precious jewels lies less than 2-hour drive from the capital and can be a perfect Zagreb day trip.
 In the mountainous regions of Croatia, 16 lakes form an amazing nature show in a cascade with over 90 waterfalls.
 It is also good to take a pair of good and sharp binoculars as a lot of wildlife lives here.

 Plitvice Lakes are listed on the UNESCO natural heritage list since 1979.
 Since Croatia’s tourism has had a boom in the past decades don’t be surprised with long queues and even longer lines of Asian tourists taking pictures of everything.

 It is essential to buy a ticket a few days in advance during the summer season because the number of visitors is limited in order to preserve nature.
 The park is open all year round and it is hard to say is it more beautiful in winter when the snow falls and everything freezes or in spring and summer when it’s lush and green.